 Starch avoidance can initially seem to be bad news for vegetarians and vegans, since not only does one have to avoid many cooked vegetables (potatoes, quinoa, rice, oats, many root vegetables, bread, wheat, grains) but in the extreme version of starch avoidance lentils, pulses, beans and peas also have to be avoided.
 Luckily, many people only have to eliminate some of these foods to find relief from inflammation and bloatedness.
 Carbohydrates from fruit are non-starchy, and therefore can provide a needed replacement for starchy carbohydrates.
 However, getting adequate protein may be more problematic for low-starch vegans and vegetarians, if pulses and beans are out of the picture.
 Neverthless, with some extra effort the needed protein can be gained from greens, algae, tofu, mycoprotein (quorn), nuts, and seeds.
 Depending on the person, hemp protein powder may or may not also be tolerated.

 Of course, many people who've found excellent health through the avoidance of starches, grains, wheat and/or gluten point out that the downfall of human health probably started with agriculture, and the mass-farming of cereal grains.
-Raw foodists say that it started even earlier, with the invention of cooking food.
+Raw foodists say that it started even earlier, with the invention of fire and cooking.
 Others think that we wouldn't get any problems (such as food intolerance) in the first place, if we didn't overeat - calling the most prevalent modern chronic diseases the 'diseases of the rich'.
 There is probably some truth in all of these theories, though we must keep in mind that different diets seem to suit different people, and therefore the final truth of the matter may be more complex.

 The more complex the saccharide is, the longer it's cooked or processed, and the more you eat, the more trouble it tends to cause, Sinclair says.
 Monosaccharides (glucose and fructose in fruit) don't cause her any problems whether raw or cooked, whereas disaccharides (lactose in dairy, sucrose in sugar cane and sugar beet, and maltose in germinating cereals) and polysaccharides (starches) are all problematic when cooked or processed.